aocoronel/doppel/README.md

-# Run command in another location
+# Run any command in another location concurrently

 `doppel` is a tool that allows you to run shell commands in a different location (directory).
 It allows a set command to run in multiple directories and cascade depending on command failure or success.
+It also supports running commands in async, using builtin features from Bash.

 ## Features